havenbradshaw/JavaFX-GUI/README.md

 # JavaFX-GUI
-The reason I designed my GUI with an HBox at the top of the borderpane was that when all the controls were anywhere else, the canvas
-looked very clustered.
-The Drawable shape interface allows for easy scaling if there were ever to be another shape added, along with the
-drawingController class that keeps up with any shapes and gets the area with a binded label.
+So, due to my technological issues, I was not able to create this GUI foundationally, I only had the time to make tweaks.
+However, if I had built this GUI, the way that this is structured (VBox, HBox, etc.), this is extremely similar to how I would design it.
+The spacing is fine and the labels are clear.
+I did however change the colors of the shapes to make them more cohesive, and the population location for the rectangles.
+I didn't like how they populated from the upper left corner, so I altered the drawing method instance for retangles specifically.

+If I had more time on this project, and if I had not had the issues I encountered, I was planning on altering the entire set-up.
+I wanted to make it less "bare-bones" and more pleasing to look at for the user.

-Feature Overview:
+Overview:
-The features I included in my GUI were the two radio buttons and a clear button that also function with keyboard input.
-There is also a counter that keeps
-up with the shapes and the total area of all the shapes combined.
+The features included in this GUI are two radio buttons (rectangle and circle) and a 'clear' button that also function with keyboard input.
+There is also a counter that keeps up with the shapes and the total area of all the shapes combined.
+Shapes can be 'drawn' by clicking your mouse. 'c', 'r', and 'o' access the clear function, rectangle radio button, and circle radio button respectively.

-Run with terminal: C:\JavaFX-GUI\MainFX> mvn clean javafx:run
-all three levels were completed
+All three levels were completed.
-AI Reflection on Google Doc